 A couple of days ago, one of our specwriters asked about a closer on a door with rescue hardware, and another specwriter advised him to use a double-acting closer.
-I was shocked to learn that they weren’t aware of my FAVORITE LCN special template – ST-1895.
+I was surprised to learn that they weren’t aware of my FAVORITE LCN special template – ST-1895.

 In order to explain this special template, I will first describe the use of rescue hardware.
 If you are already familiar with rescue hardware, skip the next two paragraphs.